jflinter/twitter_helloworld_talk/twitter.md

 <br>
 `// I shamelessly stole this from Wikipedia`

 ^ So I have this terrifying LaTEX formula that I stole from Wikipedia that actually isn't that scary.
-We have a piecewise function.
+We have a piecewise function, that has two inputs X and Y, for our two sequences.
+If X or Y is empty, we return the empty set.
+Duh.
+If not, if X or Y have the same last element, we'll return the LCS of the subset of

 ---